-Coastal Terrace Prairie is present on the properly.
+Coastal Terrace Prairie is present on the property.
 The proposed building pads are located away from the Coastal Terrace Prairie Grasslands, but portions of the proposed driveway alignment as well as the drainage system do impact the Coastal Terrace Prairie.
-Since there is a 1' "non access strip" at Kamian Street and there are two alternate driveways alignments, both alternatives have been evaluated for impacts to biotic resources.
-The alternative driveway alignment from Kamian Street has the least impact to sensitive habitat.
-This alignment bas been designed to minimize the impacts to prairie by utilizing the alignment of an existing 8' wide path for the proposed driveway.
+Because the status of the 1' non-access strip at Kamian Street was unknown when this application was submitted, two driveways alignment alternatives were evaluated for impacts to biotic resources - access via Jennifer Drive and access from Kamian Street.
+Of the two, the driveway alignment from Kamian Street has the least impact to sensitive habitat.
+This alignment has been designed to minimize the impacts to prairie by utilizing the alignment of an existing 8' wide path for the proposed driveway.

 The project plans were revised during the review process to include the entire construction disturbance limits.
 The construction disturbance limits are shown on sheets C2 through C6 of Exhibit A, and include the entire length of the driveway including required fire turnouts, plus 5' on either side of the driveway.
-Also included in the disturbance area are the proposed shop and house, construction staging areas, the septic location, drainage dispersion trenches and the areas required to install the drainage pipe.
+Also included in the disturbance area are the proposed shop and house, construction staging areas, the septic location, drainage dispersiontrenches and the areas required to install the drainage pipe.
 The water tank location and associated piping does not disturb mapped coastal terrace prairie.
-The proposed project with the driveway alignment from Kamian Street is projected topermanentlyaffect 15,345 sf(.35 acres) of prairie habitat, 4,885 sf(.11 acres) of mixed grassland, and 5,950 sf(.14 acres) of mixed non-native / native grassland.
-In addition, 11,968 sf(.28 acres) of prairie habitat and 6,311 sf(.15 acres) of mixed grassland and mixed non-native / native grassland will be temporarily affected by site work.
-The proposed alignment of the driveway from Jennifer Drive is projected to affect an additional 5,400 sf(.12 acres) of permanent impacts for a total of approximately 31,580 sf(.72 acres), and 2,200 sf(.05 acres) of temporary impacts for a total of 20,479 sf(.47 acres).
+The proposed project is projected to permanently affect 15,345sf(.35 acres) of prairie habitat, 4,885 sf (.11 acres) of mixed grassland, and 5,950 sf (.14 acres) of mixed nonnative / native grassland with french broom and cotoneaster.
+In addition, 11,968 sf (.28 acres) of prairie habitat and 6,311 sf (.15 acres) of mixed grassland and mixed nonnative / native grassland with french broom and cotoneaster will be temporarily affected by site work.

-Mitigations to ensure impacts are minimized include installation of temporary fencing along the construction limits prior to construction to contain disturbance; prohibiting storage of construction materials, equipment and parking outside of the designated work area; re-vegetation of areas disturbed during construction and during the 1999 unauthorized grading with native plant species compatible with the prairie habitat; implementation of a prairie management plan to manage and enhance prairie habitat at a 4:1 ratio; installation of plastic mesh fencing along the construction limits of the drainage line and salvaging of prairie sod blocks during excavation for drainage improvements.
+Mitigations to ensure impacts are minimized include installation of temporary fencing along the construction limits prior to construction to contain disturbance; prohibiting storage of construction materials, equipment and parking outside of the designated work area; re-vegetation of areas disturbed during construction and during the 1999 unauthorized grading with native plant species compatible with the prairie habitat; implementation of a prairie management plan to manage and enhance prairie habitat at a 4:1 ratio'; installation of plastic mesh fencing along the construction limits of the drainage line and salvaging of prairie sod blocks during excavation for drainage improvements.

-The proposed project will include the removal of 17 mature trees for the construction of the driveway and for fuel management around the shop and house.
-Fifteen of the trees proposed to be removed are native oak trees between 8 and 18 inches in diameter.
+The proposed project will include the removal of approximately 23 mature trees for the construction of the driveway and for fuel management around the shop and house.
+Twenty two of the trees proposed to be removed are native oak trees between 5 and 18 inches in diameter.
 The project will also require limbing of trees and possibly trenching within root zones.
 All of the trees proposed to be removed fall within the 30' tree removal zone required by the local fire department.
 The tree removal plan has been confirmed with Central Fire Protection District in the field.
-Any oak tree removed will require replacement oak trees to be replanted at a 3:1 ratio (45 trees), which will be required to be maintained and monitored for survival for a period of seven years.
+Any oak tree removed will require replacement oak trees to be replanted at a 3:1 ratio (66 trees), which will be required to be maintained and monitored for survival for a period of seven years.

-There are also a couple oak trees between driveway stations 9+50 and 10+50 that could be saved by realignment of the driveway.
+There are also two oak trees between driveway stations 9+50 and 10+50 that could be saved by realignment of the driveway.
 A proposed mitigation measure is to realign the driveway in this area to avoid removal of the oak trees.
 This realignment of the driveway would not have more impact on other sensitive habitat than what was evaluated in the initial study.